git-sudo-404/Database_Systems_CMU/Project 0/README.md

 - TLDR : Used to count the number of distinct elements in a large dataset.

-* Assumptions : The UserID's are uniformly distributed and random.
+* Assumptions : The elements(here, UserID's) are uniformly distributed and random.

 ### Why HyperLogLog ?